yasserg/jforests/README.md

 jforests is a Java library that implements many tree-based learning algorithms.

 jforests can be used for regression, classification and ranking problems.
+The latest release can be downloaded from  https://github.com/yasserg/jforests

 The following tutorial shows how jforests can be used for learning a ranking model using the LambdaMART algorithm.

 #Learning to Rank with LambdaMART